daveprowse/prom-live/z-more-info/k8s-scripts/README.md

 ## Install Ubuntu Servers

-> Note: You will want Ubuntu 22.04 Server for this installation.
+> Note: You will want Ubuntu 22.04 Server or newer for this installation.
 [ISO Image link](https://releases.ubuntu.com/jammy/ubuntu-22.04.4-live-server-amd64.iso)

 - Install the operating system to a virtual machine.
 This will be the Kubernetes Controller.
 - Make two clones of the virtual machine.
 These will be Worker1 and Worker2.